-- 1st Offense: One (1) day in or out-of-school suspension - 2nd Offense: Two (2) day in or out-of-school suspension - 3rd Offense: Four (4) day suspension; during this time we will explore alternative placement.
+- 1st Offense: One (1) full day in or out-of-school suspension. - 2nd Offense: Two (2) full days in or out-of-school suspension - 3rd Offense: Four (4) full days suspension; during this time we will explore alternative placement.

 Self-Defense/Retaliation: Any self-defense or retaliation will be dealt with by the violence policy.
 Students are encouraged to remove themselves from the situation as quickly as possible and get help from a staff member.
+Law enforcement may be notified.